Stub Apocalypse - The Death of the Live Show

 Death - Perpetual Personal Decadence

-If we do nothing, if we allow the vendors and the sponsors to continue to push us around.
+If we do nothing, we allow the vendors and the sponsors to continue to push us around.
 The problems will just continue to repeat and worsen in a downward spiral of greed.
 By accepting it, we continue to allow the sponsors to dictate what is "fun" at their shows, the vendors to charge you nonexistent fees, and the after-market vendors to sell us the same ticket we should have been able to purchase ourselves.

 It does have an end though, eventually.
 It will reach a point where it is financially impossible for regular people to attend a show.
 The barrier to entry will be set too high.
-The fans will stay home and save their money, and suddenly the bands will have empty shows, no revenue, and they'll be left wondering what the hell happened?
+The fans will stay home and save their money, and suddenly the bands will have empty shows, no revenue, and they'll be left wondering what the hell happened.
 I'm already there, myself.
 I don't have the time, energy, and money to go to these big shows.
-I'd much rather give my $8 to a local show and hope it helps the bands continue to play, than give my $100+ to the big companies who don't even pay bands enough to cover the costs of their tour.
+I'd much rather give my $8 to a local show and hope it helps the bands continue to play than give my $100+ to the big companies who don't even pay bands enough to cover the costs of their tour.

 I don't mean for this article to be a call to arms; it's really just an article of bitching about first-world problems.
 Still, if we buy tickets from places like StubHub, if we accept the arbitrary rules, and if we accept the fees, the music parasites responsible will only perpetuate the problem as they continue to suck the blood out of their hosts.
 They'll be perfectly content to kill off the live show and bathe in their pools of money.